soumilbaldota/PPS-Understanding/Conversations/ReadMe.md

 *Optimization Note:  we don't need to check coherence for every item in the conversation as we when we have score more than 1 we know that both items are in context of each other, and the score will end up being increased by 2, as the match would be found for the same subject again.*

-Questions to ask in class:
-1. Does a pause empty the context set ?

 ## Importance

 This is an easy metric, just maintain a sum of importance.